lstuma/steamworks/README.md

 # Steamworks
 ## About
-This is a project for school.
-It's meant to be a webapp where users of the site can submit posts containing text and possibly images.
+This is a project for **school**.
+It's meant to be a webapp where users can submit posts containing text and possibly images.

 ## Tech Stack
 **Client:** HTML, CSS